 • All delegates and staff are required to wear their face masks for the duration of the event

 • All catering is done on an individualized serving basis

-• All high-touch surfaces such as door handles and escalator rails are sanitised regularly throughout the Centre.
+• All high-touch surfaces are sanitized regularly throughout the Centre.

 • Ultra-violet (UV) light air sanitizers are used to neutralize micro-organisms and sterilize the knives in the culinary department.

 In South Africa, the Department of Health, and the National Institute for Communicable Diseases continue to closely monitor the rapidly evolving developments surrounding the Coronavirus pandemic.
 The World Health Organisation (WHO) provides our Health Ministry with daily situational updates and we, in turn, are in constant contact with the relevant authorities and will ensure that we keep all of our clients, delegates, exhibitors and partners informed of any risks or safety concerns should they arise.

 We can also confirm that the South African border control in conjunction with the SA Department of Health have intensified screening at all ports of entry into South Africa with a particular focus on our major airports of entry.
 This approach remains supported as the vast majority of cases are introduced into territories outside of China by air travellers.
 Additional staff have been deployed and have authorities have sought the assistance of medical staff from the SA National Defence Force to thoroughly intensify screening where additional capacity is needed.

 We feel strongly that it is our collective responsibility to focus on the facts and to act with common sense and sound judgement, taking the advice of the relevant authorities and scientists.
 In the words of Gloria Guevara, President and CEO, World Travel & Tourism Council (WTTC), “containing the spread of unnecessary panic is as important as stopping the virus itself.”

 We look forward to welcoming you to Durban and wish you, your business colleagues, your communities and your families everything of the best and resilience in the months to come.